 We’re not here to tell you whether one method is superior to the other.
 There is no best method to grow cannabis.
 We simply want you to learn about the options available in the marketplace.
 Take a journey through the world of cannabis flowers, conduct your own experiments between indoor and outdoor cannabis, and determine for yourself which one is right for you!

-Typically, when growing cannabis indoors, especially in high-scale operations like Blem or Fresh Baked, you will need a long list of equipment to increase the chances of a successful harvest.
+Typically, when growing cannabis indoors, you will need a long list of equipment to increase the chances of a successful harvest.
 Everything from quality soil to high-end hydroponics systems, nutrients, and wide-ranging grow lights will exponentially increase the budget of any indoor grow.

 That’s not even taking into account the electricity costs associated with even small-scale grows because of how much energy it takes to recreate the power of natural sunlight in an unnatural environment.
 Despite having more stable conditions when growing indoors, thanks to less exposure to pests and diseases that may harm the cannabis plants as well as near-total control of the life cycle of the plants, the cost of entry for growing cannabis indoors may push a home grower or even a large scale farmer to consider other options.